 Last name (full) First Name Full Name in Chinese characters (publication year) Title in Chinese characters [English translation].
 In: Last name abbreviated First Name Full Name in Chinese characters (ed) Title in Chinese characters [English translation].
 Place of publication: Publisher in Chinese characters [English name], pp.xxx–xxx.

-When referencing and reporting statistics or data, authors are advised to follow this APA-friendly style guide, produced by EVC-CIT.
-Authors may also find this additional guide by Bryan Burnham useful.
+When referencing and reporting statistics or data, authors may find this guide by Bryan Burnham useful.

 All authors are asked to provide a biographical note, which should state the following: current occupation and/or academic title and institutional affiliation, scientific discipline, research interests, and/or major current research projects, and the title and year of publication of one major recent publication (maximum 100 words) as well as postal and e-mail address, and website URL if available.